Whaling in the United States: Economics and status

+Discrimination

+Many Black and indigenous whalers did not participate in the industry by choice, many were slaves and indentured servants.
+The Privateer in Rhode Island held four black mariners and three were enslaved.
+These men were often referred to with derogatory terms, one of the men was referred to exclusively with the term “Negro” in the nicknames "Captain's Negro Drummer" and "Negro Dick".
+Even when Black and indigenous men were in positions of power they were often ostracized from white life.
+An indigenous man, James W. DeGrass, was a second mate on the vessel Draco.
+On the vessel he was treated with respect from the shipmates and the captain, but when the opportunity to confer with other captains and second mates on land came, his captain would force him away.
+Black and indigenous men also experienced wage discrimination, barring them from earning their fair wages.
+Whaling merchants and ship owners would raise prices for whaling essentials.
+The "Seaman acts" were a group of laws requiring black sailors to stay on their ships or be arrested.

 Modern whaling

 Whaling stations operated in Alaska and on the Canadian west coast.
 American Pacific Whaling Company, with headquarters in Victoria, British Columbia, operated ships and a plant in 1912 at Gray's Harbor, Washington with catcher ships ranging from the Canada–United States border south to Cape Blanco in Oregon.
 The economic success and profits were so high that the company decided to build new ships in 1913.
 At least one of the company's ships, Aberdeen is shown as active 1930 through 1945 with American Pacific Whaling Company in Lloyd's Register.
 Another company, West Coast Whaling Company, was organized in 1912 to operate out of Trinidad, California.

 While whaling came to an end on the east coast in the early 20th-century, it lingered and even rebounded briefly on the west coast.
 A small shore-based whaling operation existed in San Francisco through the early 1970s.
 During the early 1960s, a small whaling fishery was developed near Astoria, Oregon as a collaboration between a local fishing family and the processing firm BioProducts.
 A single-ship operation was successful during the early 1960s, making a profit through sales of meat to local mink farms and whale oil to NASA.
 As synthetic oils came onto the markets, the demand for scientific grade whale oil was diminished and the operation came to a close about 1965.
 The whale processor has since refocused their operations on processing of other seafood oils and continues to operate today as BioOregon Protein.